sathishk23-va/sathishk23-va/README.md

 - 👋 Hi, I’m @sathishk23-va
 - 👀 I’m interested in being avid
 - 🌱 I’m currently learning a lot, everyday
-- 💞️ I’m looking to collaborate on anything and everything for VA projects
+- 💞️ I’m looking to collaborate on anything and everything for projects
 - 📫 How to reach me , just a call away

 <!---